chhofi/ansible-raycrafter/README.rst

     :target: http://ansible-raycrafter.readthedocs.org/en/latest/
     :alt: Documentation

-Ansible_ Playbook designed for running a Raycrafter_ Master Server.
+Ansible_ Playbook designed for running a Raycrafter_ Master Server and Crafter Nodes.
 It installs and configures applications that are needed for production deployments.

 It deploys a Django_ project and sets up Gunicorn_ and Nginx_ to serve your site.
 PostgreSQL_ is used as database backend for Django_.
-Celery_ (with RabbitMQ_ as message broker) for asynchronous task queue/job queue.
+RabbitMQ_ for sending task to Celery_ workers (a asynchronous task queue).
+The workers live on the crafter nodes.
+They can also transfer files via GridFTP_ to the cluster.

 On top of that a logging server is deployed.
 In this case it is Graylog_, which depends on Elasticsearch_ and MongoDB_.